unit73e/haskell-tests/intro.md

     Prelude> :module +Data.Ratio
     Prelude Data.Ratio>

 As you can see both `Predule` and `Data.Ratio` are now in scope.
-The default prompt may get big enough to fill a whole line, becoming quite cumbersome.
+If many modules are in scope, the default prompt can become quite large and cumbersome.
 To change the prompt to something else run the `:set prompt` command:

-    Prelude Data.Ratio> :set prompt "ghci> "
+    Prelude Data.Ratio> :set prompt "λ> "
-    ghci>

-This is the prompt we will be using from here on for simplicity and consistency.
+    λ>